Family Services Program

 FUTURE PLANS

-By the end of 2024, we intend to serve at least 250 youth participants and 875 family members with the following support services:
+In 2025, we are on track to serve at least 300 youth participants and 1,350 family members with the following support services:

-• Case Management* - Family-centered needs assessment and planning
+Community Service Referrals - Family-centered needs assessment and support.

-• Social Emotional Care - Trained coach and peer mentoring
+Social Emotional Care - Trained coach mentors and peer mentoring using trusted and informed practices.